- 02-29-2012, 01:32 PM #1

 When will they get a clue?
 They ARE the REASON why their products don't do as well as they should.

 I am a hopeless optimist.
 I truly believe Sprint will pick up at least one WP8 device if for no other reason than to look like they are mot falling behind.
 Nokia wants to be on all carriers in the US.
-They will entice Sprint somehow.A closed mouth gathers no feet.
+They will entice Sprint somehow.Thesaurus: (noun)- An ancient reptile with an excellent vocabulary.